photo of Jane looking up, awed by an artwork

-If you want to chat about anything related to research and academia, please feel free to reach out via email!
+If you want to chat about anything related to research and academia, please send me an email.
+I am passionate about mentoring—I organized the first panel at CHI on improving PhD advising relationships.
 I am particularly interested in helping students from underrepresented groups.

 About my name 임제인 (Jane Im)

 Ever since I went to school, I've received a lot of questions about my name because it's not a common Korean name.
-In the U.S., many people ask if "Jane" is my "real name."
-Long story short, it's both my Korean name and English name.
-My parents thought 제인 (Jane) is a good name for both. "제인" is how you would write "Jane" in Korean.
-For example, "Jane Austin" is "제인 오스틴" in Korean.
-The pronounciation of "제" roughly matches to "Ja" and "인" roughly matches to "ne."
+In the United States, many people ask if "Jane" is my "real name."
+Long story short, it's both my Korean name and English name. "제인" is how you would typically write "Jane" in Korean.
+For example, "Jane Austen" is "제인 오스틴" in Korean.
+The pronunciation of "제" roughly matches to "Ja" and "인" roughly matches to "ne."
+There's a behind story on how my parents got the idea, but in essence, they thought 제인 (Jane) is good for both.
+My parents also matched Chinese characters to the name (which is pretty common in Korea)—I personally like the meaning of my name.

 Some courses I took